sheridanfew/UKLCTD/README.md

 ### Usage ###

-To generate the UKPVD and scenarios based upon this, scripts are intended to be run in this order (names mostly self explanatory)
+To generate the UKLCTD and scenarios based upon this, scripts are intended to be run in this order (names mostly self explanatory)

-- Generate_UKPVD.R
+- Generate_UKLCTD.R
-- Add_substations_to_UKPVD.R
+- Add_substations_to_UKLCTD.R
-- Add_Scottish_rurality_to_UKPVD.R
+- Add_Scottish_rurality_to_UKLCTD.R
 - Generate_NG_scenarios.R
 - Add_DFES_scenarios_w_plot.R
 - Cap_Deployment.R